Difference and Repetition

-Difference and Repetition (Différence et répétition) is a 1968 book by French philosopher Gilles Deleuze.
-Originally published in France, it was translated into English by Paul Patton in 1994.
+Difference and Repetition (Différence et répétition) is a book by French philosopher Gilles Deleuze.
+Originally published in France by Presses Universitaires de France in 1968, it was translated into English by Paul Patton in 1994.

-Difference and Repetition was Deleuze's principal thesis for the Doctorat D'Etat alongside his secondary, historical thesis, Expressionism in Philosophy: Spinoza.
+Difference and Repetition was Deleuze's principal thesis for his doctoral degree, advised by Maurice de Gandillac.
+He also wrote a secondary historical thesis, Expressionism in Philosophy: Spinoza.

-The work attempts a critique of representation.
-In the book, Deleuze develops concepts of difference in itself and repetition for itself, that is, concepts of difference and repetition that are logically and metaphysically prior to any concept of identity.
+The work is a critique of what Deleuze calls 'representation': a mode of thought where things become intelligible only by being placed under concepts, compared, categorized, and recognized.
+For example: this object is a tree because it fits the basic conceptual identity of “tree.”
+Instead of treating identity as basic and difference as secondary, Deleuze treats difference as primary and identity as a temporary effect.
+He develops concepts of difference in itself and repetition for itself, that is, concepts of difference and repetition that are logically and metaphysically prior to any concept of identity.
+True repetition is the repetition of difference.

 Some commentators interpret the book as Deleuze's attempt to rewrite Immanuel Kant's Critique of Pure Reason (1781) from the viewpoint of genesis itself.

-It has recently been asserted that Deleuze in fact re-centered his philosophical orientation around Gabriel Tarde's thesis that repetition serves difference rather than vice versa.

 Survey outline of the work

 Difference and Repetition contains five chapters, along with a preface, introduction, and conclusion.